Trusted

 Monero operates on a proof-of-work consensus mechanism, meaning it depends on miners solving complex computational algorithms to confirm transactions and introduce new blocks on the mainnet.

-The platform’s is built on open-source CryptoNote code, which also forms the basis of some lesser-known cryptos.
-Let’s look at the main technologies that keep Monero transactions private in a little more detail.
+The platform is built on open-source CryptoNote code, forming the basis of some lesser-known cryptos.
+Let’s look at the main technologies that keep Monero transactions private.

-These privacy-enhancing technologies work together to keep Monero transactions shielded from public scrutiny.
-Notably, they do not just offer anonymity but also improve fungibility.
+These privacy-enhancing technologies work together to shield Monero transactions from public scrutiny.
+Notably, they offer anonymity and improve fungibility.

 What makes Monero unique?

 Monero introduced several key features and upgrades to ensure privacy, anonymity, and functionality.
-As well as stealth addresses and ring signatures, these include:
+These include stealth addresses, ring signatures, and additional technologies such as:

 • Ring CT (Ring Confidential Transactions): This technology conceals transaction amounts.